Assisted Living Grants

 The Benefits of Aging in Place

 The idea of aging in place — staying in one’s own home or community for as long as possible — is an increasingly popular one, particularly as the first wave of baby boomers begins to face the expenses of long-term nursing care and increasing retirement costs.
 HUD has traditionally helped advise seniors on their housing options, including affordable possibilities for assisted living, and this grant program will provide even more opportunities for seniors in subsidized or low-income housing.

 “We’re getting older as a nation and with that demographic shift, there is a growing demand for affordable housing that will allow our seniors to live independently in their own homes,” said Carol Galante, HUD’s Assistant Secretary for Housing and Federal Housing Commissioner, in a press release.

-Much-Needed Help for Low-Income Seniors
+Help for Low-Income Seniors

 The HUD grant program is welcome news for aging Americans and their caregivers.
-As seniors age, more specialized care needs come to the forefront, and paying for private assisted living is prohibitively expensive for many families.
+As seniors age, more specialized care needs to come to the forefront, and paying for private assisted living is prohibitively expensive for many families.
 Furthermore, navigating the Medicaid process to pay for assisted living can be difficult and onerous, notes an article on AssistedLiving.com.

-One of the awardees is Delta Volunteers of AmericaElderly Housing Inc. in Colorado, which will convert 22 of its apartments into assisted living units.
-And not only will the conversion help more seniors stay out of costly nursing care, according to U.S. Sen. Michael Bennet, D-Colo., these units will also “help reduce health care costs by providing access to health care services in the home rather than in a hospital,” reports the Montrose Daily Press.
+One of the awardees is Delta Volunteers of America Elderly Housing Inc. in Colorado, which has converted 22 of its apartments into assisted living units.
+Not only will the conversion help more seniors stay out of costly nursing care, according to U.S. Sen. Michael Bennet, D-Colo., these units will also “help reduce health care costs by providing access to health care services in the home rather than in a hospital,” according to the Montrose Daily Press.